trailheadlabs/outerspatial-map-library/api/index.md

 [HTML](http://en.wikipedia.org/wiki/HTML) and [Handlebars](http://handlebarsjs.com/) are supported for many popup elements (take a look at the comments in the code sample above to see which elements support HTML and/or Handlebars).

-OuterSpatial.js also adds a number of "helpers" to Handlebars.
+OuterSpatial Map Library also adds a number of "helpers" to Handlebars.
 These helpers can be used to format popups:

 <ul>
   <li><code>ifCond (available operators include '!=', '!==', '==', '===', '&lt;', '&lt;=', '&gt;', '&gt;=', '&&', and '||')</code><pre><code>description: "I am {{#ifCond Name '===' 'A Rectangle'}}indeed{{else}}not{{/ifCond}} a rectangle!
 (Verified by a custom Handlebars helper.)"</code></pre></li>